covid-19 information for aged care workers

 - Notifications about positive Covid-19 cases amongst residents and staff within your workplace

 - Information about who your Health and Safety Representative (HSR) is, and how you can contact them

-PPE is essential to keeping aged care workers safe during this fast-spreading Omicron outbreak.
+PPE is essential to keeping aged care workers safe during outbreaks of COVID-19.

 UWU believes that ALL aged care workers – including personal care workers, nurses, cleaners, kitchen/hospitality staff, laundry staff and lifestyle/recreation assistants – should have ready access to appropriately sized, high-grade PPE, including P2/N95 masks, gloves, gowns, and eye protection.

 Staff can refuse to perform work where there is an imminent risk to theirs or others health and safety if appropriate PPE isn’t available or they feel unsafe.
 If a staff member has concerns, they may also be able to raise it with their HSR or contact their Union for advice.

 Rapid antigen tests (RATs) should be provided by your employer.
 Workers, residents, and visitors should be able to test as often as needed.

 Workers should not be paying out of their own pockets to meet workplace testing requirements.
 UWU members are campaigning the Federal Government to make RATs free and readily available.

 There is no longer a legal requirement to isolate if you have tested postive to COVID-19.